ahammadmejbah/Supplemental-Materials-For-Deep-Learning-and-AI-Specialization-Course/README.md

 - **Duration**: Over 50 hours of live classes.
 - **Projects**: The course involves completing 15 AI projects, offering practical experience and research opportunities.
 - **Materials**: You will have lifetime access to course materials and records, which are provided in Google Classroom.
-- **Support**: A Messenger group is available for live discussion, enhancing the learning experience through peer interaction.
+- **Support**: A Telegram Messenger group is available for live discussion, enhancing the learning experience through peer interaction.
 - **Assessment**: The course includes assignments and quizzes to reinforce learning.
 - **Certification**: Upon completion, participants receive a certificate.
 - **Career Support**: The course offers job and internship guidelines to assist with career progression.